KieL9999/LegionClon/replit.md

 Development setup includes hot module replacement through Vite integration, allowing for rapid development cycles while maintaining production-ready build processes.

 ### Data Storage Solutions
-The application uses Drizzle ORM with PostgreSQL configuration for database operations.
+The application uses Drizzle ORM with MySQL/MariaDB configuration for database operations.
 The schema defines user management with proper constraints and relationships.
 Database migrations are managed through Drizzle Kit with a dedicated configuration for schema changes.

 Current implementation includes a storage abstraction layer that supports both memory-based storage for development and database persistence for production.
 User data includes username, email, password, and timestamp fields with proper validation.